History of the Conrad and Virginia Klee Foundation

 Over more than half a century, Chris has held a variety of volunteer positions at TCO, developing a deep knowledge about and commitment to the organization.
 In recent years, he has served as a box office volunteer, helping at every performance.
 He has also become the opera company’s computer expert—maintaining all the computers and other hardware, enforcing consistent data backups, fixing problems on the website, keeping the IT manual up to date and helping new colleagues learn the systems and practices they need to do their jobs.

 Most recently, Chris played a major role in a project to migrate all of TCO’s data to a new IT platform.

 Organizations that have previously been funded by the Klee Foundation may nominate volunteers for the award.
-The Board will also consider nominations from nonprofit organizations whose missions closely align with that of the Klee Foundation, and whose programs are designed around identified critical needs of the community.
+The Board will also consider nominations from nonprofit organizations whose missions closely align with that of the Klee Foundation, and whose programs address critical community needs.

-Each year, the Board will choose one volunteer from among the nominees and honor that person at its Annual Grantees Reception in November.
-In addition, the Klee Foundation will make a $1,000 grant to the nonprofit of the volunteer’s choice, in his/her name.
+Each year, the Board will choose one volunteer from among the nominees and honor that person at its Annual Partner Reception in November.
+In addition, the Klee Foundation will make a $1,000 grant to the nonprofit of the volunteer’s choice.